 Section 404 of the Robert T. Stafford Disaster and Emergency Assistance Act of 1988 established the Hazard Mitigation Grant Program (HMGP).
 The purpose of HMGP is to provide funds to State agencies and local governments in the aftermath of a disaster for projects that reduce or eliminate the long-term risk to human life and property from the effects of natural hazards.
 The program enables mitigation measures identified in State and local mitigation plans to be implemented during the recovery from a disaster.
 HMGP funding is allocated based on a formula percentage of the Stafford Act Assistance received.
 Georgia's Enhanced Plan approval allows for the State to receive 20% of the estimated aggregate amounts of disaster assistance.
 This is one-third more than States without Enhanced Plan status.

 The Federal share of HMGP funding cannot exceed 75% of the total eligible project cost.
-For declared counties, the State provides 10% of the overall project cost.
 The remaining non-federal share may be met with cash, contributions, certain other grants such as Community Development Block Grants, or with in-kind services.

 HMGP Application Process

 Within the State of Georgia, HMGP is administered by the Georgia Emergency Management and Homeland Security Agency (GEMA/HS).
 GEMA/HS Hazard Mitigation staff offer technical assistance to local governments for project identification and application preparation.
 All applications start with the completion of a pre-applications, which are available by project type as shown on the HMPG Pre-Applications page.
 GEMA/HS is also responsible for the review, prioritization, and funding recommendation of eligible projects to the Federal Emergency Management Agency (FEMA).
 FEMA is responsible for making all final funding decisions on eligible projects.

 Following a presidential disaster declaration, GEMA/HS advertises for HMGP grant applications.